 What sunscreen should I use for sensitive skin?

 For both your face and body, again, the best sunscreen for sensitive skin is our Sensitive Sunscreen!
 We’ve removed the ingredients that commonly cause reactions & removed fragrance.
 If you do suffer from sensitive skin, we do always recommend you do a patch test first and if your symptoms persist, we encourage you to see a skin specialist.

 This is one of the most common sunscreen myths.
 I get asked about it a lot!

-There's probably a couple of reasons why some people may think this, zinc sunscreen's containing zinc can be a little bit thick for example, and that may clog pores, which in turn may aggravate some people's acne.
-Some of the inorganic chemicals in sunscreens may also irritate the skin, so you may get a bit of redness or irritation from that, but there's no evidence that sunscreens actually worsen your acne.
+There's probably a couple of reasons why some people may think this, sunscreens containing zinc can be a little bit thick for example, and that may clog pores, which in turn may aggravate some people's acne.
+Some of the inorganic chemicals in sunscreens may also irritate the skin.
+You may get a bit of redness or irritation from that, but there's no evidence that sunscreens actually worsen your acne.
 Having said that, people who are prone to acne will most likely have to look around and find what works for them.
 Obviously the less greasy sunscreens will be better because they won't block your pores as much, but sunscreen as a whole is really important in acne-prone skin, like any skin.